Sangue Oculto: Production

 In August 2021, the pre-production for the telenovela began.
 Almost a year later, the first scenes began to be filmed in Almada, in Costa da Caparica, with the rest of the cast in the same month, respectively on the 15 July 2022, and also later in SP Televisão studios.
+Also, in November 2022 there were as well recordings in Meco, that places in the history as a desolate field in Ibiza for cost containment; and in January 2023 in Proença-a-Nova.
 The recordings should end in January 2023, but were postponed to March due to the interruptions of the recordings of Lia Gama and Sofia Alves for health reasons in Q4 2022.
 The last scenes of Luana Piovani and Marcantónio Del Carlo were filmed on 30 January 2023 and Sara Matos on 2 March.
 The remaining cast finished the work on March 15.

 Ratings

-Premiering with the purpose of raising the audiences left of its predecessors in the time slot (Amor Amor - Vol. 2 and Por Ti) saw the one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.1 points and audience share of 20.8%.
+Premiering with the purpose of raising the audiences left of its predecessors in the time slot (Amor Amor - Vol. 2 and Por Ti) saw one of the worst pilot-episode rating of the first track of telenovelas broadcast by SIC, drawing a rating of 10.1 points and audience share of 20.8%.

-Since the second episode, the telenovela begins to show some leadship in the audiences, although not be every day.
+Since the second episode, the telenovela showed some leadship in the audiences, although not be every day.
+The last episode sawed the vice-leadership of the audiences, drawing a rating of 7.1 points and audience share of 15.0%.